FREQUENTLY ASKED QUESTIONS

 10. What are the biggest misconceptions about Thais and Thailand?

-While certain segments of Thailand are poor, there are many, many Thai people who are well off.
+While certain segments of Thailand are poor, there are many, many Thai people who are quite well off.
 Much of what comes out of the country is sensationalized.
 Also, Thai women tend to be relatively conservative, more conservative than most men tend to believe.
 This is slowly changing but don't expect every Thai woman who smiles at you to go out or jump in the sack with you.
+Only a small percentage of Thai women are prostitutes.

 Want more information about life in Thailand?